Welcome to Booroomooka Angus

 Booroomooka is one of the largest, most innovative and established Angus Studs in Australia.
 The stud was founded by Gordon Munro from Keera, Bingara, NSW in 1926.
 The Keera Property has been owned and managed by five generations of the family since 1858.
 Integrity and commitment are key principles to the business.

-Today the leading seedstock and commercial business own and manage 4,000 head of cattle consisting of a self replacing herd.
-The seedstock business currently produces 700 registered herd book registered calves per year.
+Today the leading seedstock and commercial business own and manage 4,500 head of cattle consisting of a self replacing herd.
+The seedstock business currently produces 950 herd book registered calves per year.

-The family owned business has four properties – totaling 20,000 acres.
-The “Keera” property is the main breeding block.
-“Glen Park” is used to grow out young stud cattle.
-“Glenroy” has a commercial cow herd producing mostly feeder steers to analyze the performance of Booroomooka bloodlines and progeny testing of bulls.
-“Turkey Plain” is used for hay production, grain production and fodder crops to fatten stock.
+The family owned business has four properties – totaling 23,000 acres.
+The main breeding properties are “Keera” and “Gouron”, where the replacement heifers are grown out.
+“Glen Park” is used to grow out the young bulls and steers.
+“Glenroy” has a high quality self replacing angus commercial cow herd, producing mostly feeder steers to analyze the performance of Booroomooka bloodlines.

 Did You Know